 If you truly don't own anything, your credit score is bad, and your debt is beyond repaying, then this is probably the best time to file bankruptcy!
 Better now than when your life turns around, you make more money, and acquire more assets.

 Need help deciding?
 Then you should download my free book, Am I In Too Deep?
 A Guide to Knowing When You Need to File Bankruptcy in New Jersey to find out if bankruptcy might be the solution.
+You can also take the quiz to the right if you need faster help!

 If you live in southern New Jersey and are considering filing bankruptcy, please feel free to call me at 856-432-4113 or contact me through this site for a free consultation in my Woodbury office to discuss your case.